Dips-1991/certified-kubernetes-administrator/Nodename/README.md

 YouTube Video: [Manual Scheduling in Kubernetes](https://youtu.be/ARHfMpiBv-4)

-### Question 1: Create a pod named mypod and manually schedule it onto the master node.
+### Question 1: Create a pod named mypod and manually schedule it onto the controlplane node.
 - Create a file named mypod.yaml.
 ```
 apiVersion: v1